joausaga/reportbytwitter/README.md

 7. Rename the file cparte/config.sample to cparte/config

-8. Set the Twitter application credentials in cparte/config
+8. Set the parameters of your recently created Twitter application in cparte/config

     ```
         [twitter_api]